 "Results from [this] August 2015 NASFAA report drive home the issue: a demanding compliance workload, including increases in verifications and financial aid processing, is adding to an existing administrative burden and causing alarming shortages in key areas throughout the financial aid office.
 And the most problematic byproduct of the issue?
 Students ultimately suffer the most from these shortages, particularly in the decrease of face-to-face counseling, outreach efforts, time spent with target populations, and loan counseling."

 It is clear that schools need help.
-And outsourcing is a viable option.
+Outsourcing is a viable option to relieve stress on the staff so they can focus where it matters most - on their students.